Skip to main content

 Self-employed plans can be established by any individual who is self-employed on a part-time or full-time basis, as well as by sole proprietorships and partnerships (who are considered “employees” for the purpose of participating in these plans).

-Unlike IRAs, which limit tax-deductible contributions to $7,000 per year in 2024 (up from $6,500 in 2023), self-employed plans allow you to save as much as $69,000 of your net self-employment income in 2024 (up from $66,000 in 2023), depending on the type of self-employed plan you adopt.
+Unlike IRAs, which limit tax-deductible contributions to $7,000 per year in 2025 (unchanged from 2024), self-employed plans allow you to save as much as $70,000 of your net self-employment income in 2025 (up from $69,000 in 2024), depending on the type of self-employed plan you adopt.

 Contributions to a self-employed plan may be tax deductible up to certain limits.
 These contributions, along with any gains made on the plan investments, will accumulate tax deferred until you withdraw them.